kylebaron/klava/README.md

 library(optimhelp)
 ```

-So far, this is a parameter management system.
+So far, this is a **parameter management system**.
 I can name and set initial values for parameters in a model.
-In this example, I can also specify a transformation for that parameter: the value is transformed to a different scale for estimation and it can be transformed back when either getting a prediction or after the optimization is finished.
+I can also specify a transformation for each parameter: the value is transformed to a different scale for estimation and it can be transformed back when either getting a prediction or after the optimization is finished.

 In this example, both `CL` and `VC` are estimated as log-transformed values.